CS2103AUG2016-W14-C3/addressbook-level4/docs/DeveloperGuide.md

 > Use Case ends.

+2a.
+Requested directory is invalid or does not exist.

+> 2ai.
+System displays error message. <br>
+  Use Case ends.

+2b.
+Requested directory is the same as current directory.

+> 2bi.
+System displays "Requested directory is the same as current" message. <br>
+  Use Case ends.

+2c.
+File with the same name as currently opened file exists in requested directory.

+> 2ci.
+System displays "Existing file found in requested directory" message. <br>
+  Use Case ends.

-#### Use case: [UC14] Switch storage file
+#### Use case: [UC15] Open Storage File

 **MSS**

-1. User requests to switch storage file.
+1. User requests to open a storage file.
-2. System requests for confirmation.
-3. User confirms request.
-4. User chooses file to switch to.
+2. User chooses file to open.
-5. System updates storage file. <br/>
+3. System updates storage file. <br/>
 Use Case ends.

 **Extensions**